OCR-D/ocrd-website/site/en/setup.md

 ## Individual installation

+For developing purposes it might be useful to install modules individually, either with Docker or natively.
+With all variants of individual module installation, it will be up to you to keep the repositories up-to-date and installed.
+We therefore discourage individual installation of modules and recommend using ocrd_all as outlined above..

 All [OCR-D modules](https://github.com/topics/ocr-d) follow the same [interface](https://ocr-d.github.io/cli) and common design patterns.
 So once you understand how to install and use one project, you know how to install and use all of them.

-With all variants of individual module installation, it will be up to you to keep the repositories up-to-date and installed.
-We therefore discourage individual installation of modules and recommend using ocrd_all as outlined above..

 ### Individual Docker container